jeremycx/node-LDAP/README.md

 Attributes themselves are usually returned as strings.
 There is a list of known binary attribute names hardcoded in C++ binding sources.
 Those are always returned as Buffers, but the list is incomplete so far.
-You can take advantage of RFC4522 and specify attribute names in the form '\<name\>;binary' - such attributes are returned as Buffers too.
-There is currently no known way to do this for '\*' wildcard - patches are welcome (see discussion in issue #44 and pull #58 for some ideas).

 Paged Search Results
 ===
 NB: Paged search results are not currently implemented.